Price of Subscription in Invoices, Reports or Subscription Page Explained

 Let's consider the following scenario:

-- In January Customer purchased offer, quantity = 1.
+1. In January, Customer purchased a P1Y/Monthly subscription, quantity = 1.

-Note!
-Distributor2reseller markup update via assigning different reseller segment does not trigger a price recalculation until subscription has been renewed!
+NOTE!
+Distributor2Reseller markup update via assigning a different Seller Segment (Price Tier) or via changing the Vendor/SKU price markup in the reseller's current Price Tier does not trigger a price recalculation until subscription has been renewed!

 Actual results in June:

-June Invoices shows the price with distributor2reseller markup from January, and exchange rate from May (chargestartdate).
+June Invoice shows the price with Distributor2Reseller markup from January, and exchange rate from May (on ChargeStartDate).

-Subscription page in UI shows the price with distributor2reseller markup from March, and exchange rate from June.
+Subscription page on UI shows the price with Distributor2Reseller markup from January, and exchange rate from June (on Today's date).

 3rd use case: